This page provides details on the V-Ray for Unreal Render Settings.

 Resize – Adjusts the size of high-resolution textures to a smaller resolution in order to optimize render performance.
 The GPU engine will load as much texture tiles on the GPU as it can, then swap the ones that are needed between GPU RAM and CPU RAM.

 On-demand – Instead of loading all the texture files at their default resolution (original or resized), V-Ray will load the textures as needed and will automatically create mip-map tiles for them (regardless of their texture type).
 As a result, the GPU memory consumption could be decreased; textures that are not visible will not be loaded, and textures that are further away from the camera will be loaded with lower resolution.

 Max Size – When the Mode parameter is set to Resize, this value specifies the resolution to which textures will be resized.

 On – Enables or disables distributed rendering for V-Ray for Unreal.
 Use the Render Servers list to specify the machines that will be used for distributed rendering.

-NEW - Use Local Host – When enabled, the client machine (the one from which the user initiates the DR render) will also take part in the rendering calculations.
+Use Local Host – When enabled, the client machine (the one from which the user initiates the DR render) will also take part in the rendering calculations.
 If disabled, the client machine only organizes the DR process, sends rendering tasks to the render servers and displays the final result.

 Render Servers – Specifies the render servers.
 Click the + button to manually add a server by entering its IP address or network name followed by its port number (default is 20207) (e.g. 127.0.0.1:20207)

-NEW - Maximum cached asset size (in GB) – This option specifies the maximum assets cache size limit in GB on the render machines.
+Maximum cached asset size (in GB) – This option specifies the maximum assets cache size limit in GB on the render machines.
 When the size of the assets on a render server exceeds the specified amount, least recently used assets are automatically deleted at the end of each render until the folder size is less than the limit.